-This is a reproduction of a classic Kodak Technical Data Reference article
+This is a reproduction of the classic Kodak Technical Data Reference article

 Accurate exposure is fundamental to creating a high-quality photograph.
 With an exposure meter, you can venture into a wide variety of lighting conditions and be confident that you will consistently get good results.
 You can use an exposure meter to make selective light readings, to handle unusual and difficult lighting, or to make special creative effects.